dereneaton/ipyrad/docs/HPC_script.rst

-High performance computing (HPC) clusters are accessible to most users with University affiliations, providing cheap or free access to dozens or hundreds of computing cores allowing for very fast assembly of genomic data.
-HPC set ups often vary between different institutions but we provide here a general workflow for running on TORQUE systems, which use the ``qsub`` submission format.
+High performance computing (HPC) clusters are accessible to most users with University affiliations, providing cheap or free access to dozens or hundreds of computing cores, which is key for assembling genomic data set quickly.
+The HPC software set up often varies between different institutions but we provide here a general workflow for running ipyrad on TORQUE systems, which are those that use the ``qsub`` submission format.

 When you login to an HPC cluster you will be connected to a ``login`` node, and from there you can submit ``jobs`` which